fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-entity-configuration.rst

 .. include:: ../common/common_definitions.rst

-.. included file, so we start with '"' title level
+.. "included" file, so we start with '"' title level

 Entity Configuration of Relying Parties
 """""""""""""""""""""""""""""""""""""""